orizens/orizens.com/src/pages/blog/2016-01-15-testing-angular-1-x-es2015-component-with-jasmine.md

 ## Final Thoughts

-Currently, tests run on Chrome and PhantomJs2 <del>these tests run on Chrome only &#8211; and not on PhantomJS2 as I wanted</del>.
+Currently, tests run on Chrome and PhantomJs2 <del>these tests run on Chrome only - and not on PhantomJS2 as I wanted</del>.
 The final code in one piece can be found <a href="https://github.com/orizens/echoes/blob/9e4cd2acfa5b389a9d9e193eab9221725376408a/src/components/youtube-videos/youtube-videos.component.spec.js" target="_blank">here</a>.

-As i&#8217;ve written before, I think testing is important.
+As i've written before, I think testing is important.
 Using ES2015 to to test ES2015 code is essential, as well as promoting modularity and more concise code.
-Still, there are more fields to cover in this world of testing and I can&#8217;t wait to explore all.
+Still, there are more fields to cover in this world of testing and I can't wait to explore all.

 &nbsp;